 There are several transportation options from the airport to the city.
 The airport is home to 13 car rental agencies, including Hertz and Sixt, located immediately after the baggage area.

-Autotrans offers a 30-minute bus ride from the airport to two downtown spots -- the Dubrovnik coach station and Žičara -- for 40 Kuna ($6.00).
-There's the public Libertas Dubrovnik bus that costs around 15 Kuna ($2.00) to downtown.
-A cab ride will cost 200 Kuna ($30.00).
-You can also set up a taxi in advance - one such site is Taxi and Transportation Service Dubrovnik - to make sure you get the correct fare.
+Autotrans offers a 30-minute bus ride from the airport to two downtown spots -- the Dubrovnik coach station and Žičar.
+There's also the public Libertas Dubrovnik bus to downtown or you can hitch a cab ride.
+You can also set up a taxi in advance to make sure you get the correct fare.

 If you are trying to go south to Serbia and Montenegro, the morning bus is supposed to stop at the airport but this is a small airport, and only domestic flights from Zagreb could possibly meet up with the bus.